topkecleon/telegram-bot-bash/doc/6_reference.md

 ##### start_back
 Starts a script as a background job and attaches a jobname to it.
 All output from a background job is sent to the associated chat.

-In contrast to interactive chats, background jobs do not recieve user input and can run forever.
+In contrast to interactive chats, background jobs do not receive user input and can run forever.
 In addition you can suspend and restart running jobs, e.g. after reboot.

 *usage:* start_back "${CHAT[ID]}" "script" "jobname"